CtrlAltRock/aline-batch-pb/README.md

 3. Install the dependencies and run the program.

 ## Transactions
-Your .csv file of transactions should include a header of the records columns This application is designed to use a transaction .csv with a header described below.
+* Your .csv file of transactions should include a header of the records columns
+* This application is designed to use a transaction .csv with a header described below.
-User,Card,Year,Month,Day,Time,Amount,Use Chip,Merchant Name,Merchant City,Merchant State,Zip,MCC,Errors?,Is Fraud?
+* User,Card,Year,Month,Day,Time,Amount,Use Chip,Merchant Name,Merchant City,Merchant State,Zip,MCC,Errors?,Is Fraud?

 ## Usage
--Once the new file transaction csv file has been added:
+* Once the new file transaction csv file has been added:
     * If you are running from your IDE, make sure maven can build the application, then you may run the main from aline-batch-pb/src/main/java/com/smoothstack/BatchMicroservice/BatchMicroserviceApplication.java
     * If you are running from a console, you can build and run using "mvn spring-boot:run"
     * If you'd rather run from a JAR you can use "mvn package clean" and run the JAR from the target subdirectory